-As of Jan As of January 31,
+As of Ja anuary 31,

 2011 2012

-(in thou ısands)
+(in the ousands)

 Deferred tax assets:

 Net operating loss carryforwards \$ 30,640 \$ 31,314

 Tax credit carryforwards 1,178 1,881

 Allowances and other 1,400 2,819

 Depreciation and amortization 184 297

 Total deferred tax assets 33,402 36,311

 Deferred tax liabilities:

 Depreciation and amortization (1,995) (2,427)

 Total deferred tax liabilities (1,995) (2,427)

 Valuation allowance (31,407) (33,884)

-Net deferred tax assets 8
+Net deferred tax assets \$ \$

 At January 31, 2012, the Company had federal net operating loss carryforwards of approximately \$100.4 million, which includes stock-based compensation deductions of approximately \$22.8 million and tax credit carryforwards of approximately \$1.3 million.
 The federal net operating losses and tax credits expire in years beginning in 2021.
 At January 31, 2012, the Company had state net operating loss carryforwards of approximately \$107.9 million which expire in years beginning in 2014.
+In addition, the Company had state tax credit carryforwards of approximately \$107.9 million which expire in years beginning in 2014.
 In addition, the Company had state tax credit carryforwards of approximately \$2.8 million that do not expire.
 Under Section 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes, such as research tax credits, to offset its post-change income may be limited.
 In general, an "ownership change" will occur if there is a cumulative change in our ownership by "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
 We have previously experienced "ownership changes" under section 382 of the Code and comparable state tax laws.
 We estimate that approximately \$1.7 million of our federal and approximately \$2.1 million of our state net operating losses will expire unused due to the limitation in Section 382 of the Code.